runtastic/Matrioska/README.md

 - **Cluster**: Views with children (other `Component`s).
 A cluster is responsible of laying out its children’s views.
 Since a cluster is itself a view it can also contain other clusters.
 - **Wrapper**: A View with only one child (a `Component`).
 You can see it as a special cluster or as a special view.
 It’s responsible to display its child’s view.

-The goal is to provide a tiny, but powerful foundation to build your app on top of it.
+The goal is to provide a tiny but powerful foundation to build your app on top of.
 Matrioska will contain a limited set of standard components and we will consider to add more on a case by case basis.
-It’s really easy to extend Matrioska to add new components that fits your needs (TODO hamburger example).
+It’s really easy to extend Matrioska to add new components that fits your needs.

 ## Installation